jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

 It is often the case that historians involved in digital projects wish to work with digitized texts, so they think "OK, I'll just scan this fabulously rich and useful collection of original source material and do wonderful things with the digital text that results".
 (Those of us who have done this, now smile ruefully).
 Such historians quickly discover that even the best OCR results in unacceptably high error rates.
 So the historian now thinks "OK I'll get some grant money, and I'll enlist the help of an army of RAs/Grad students/Undergrads/Barely literate street urchins, to correct errors in my OCR output.
 (We smile again, even more sadly now).

 A. there is little funding for this kind of thing.
-Creating digital texts is SO 1990s.
+Creating digital texts is __so__ 1990s.
 Today, all the funding for projects in the "Digital Humanities" is devoted to NLP/Data Mining/Machine Learning/Graph Analysis, or what-have-you.
 And besides, Google scanned all that stuff didn't they?
 What's the matter with their scans? (see 2)

 and

 2\.
-Even if you had such an army of helpers, proof-reading the OCR output of, say, a collection of twelfth century Italian charters transcribed and published in 1935, will quickly drive them all mad, make their eyes bleed, and the result will still be a great wadj of text containing a great many errors, and you will __still__ have to do __something__ to it before it becomes useful in any context.
+Even if you had such an army of helpers, proof-reading the OCR output of, say, a collection of twelfth century Italian charters transcribed and published in 1935, will quickly drive them all mad, make their eyes bleed, and the result will still be a great wad of text containing a great many errors, and you will __still__ have to do __something__ to it before it becomes useful in any context.

 Going through a text file line by line and correcting OCR errors one at a time is hugely error-prone, as any proof reader will tell you.
-If you are dealing with a narrative, a monograph, a diary, or something like that, a great deal of that kind of proofing will be unavoidable; however, if what you have is an ordered collection of primary source documents, a legal code say, or a cartulary, you are far better served by creating an ordered data structure out of it __first__.
-You will wind up with data that is useful in a variety of contexts, even before your army of street urchins starts correcting specific OCR typos.
+There are ways to automate some of this tedious work.
+A scripting language like Perl or Python can allow you to search your OCR output text for common errors and correct them using "Regular Expressions", a language for describing patterns in text.
+(So called because they express a ["regular language"](http://en.wikipedia.org/wiki/Regular_language).
+See L.T.
+O'Hara's [tutorial on Regular Expressions](http://programminghistorian.org/lessons/cleaning-ocrd-text-with-regular-expressions.html).)
+Regular Expressions, however, are only useful if the expressions you are searching for are ... well ... regular.
+Unfortunately, much of what you have in OCR output is highly *irregular*.
+If you could impose some order on it: create an ordered data set out of it, your Regular Expression tools would become much more powerful.

+Consider, for example, what happens if your OCR interpreted a lot of strings like this "21 July, 2012" as "2l July, 20l2", turning the integer '1' into an 'l'.
+You would love to be able to write a search and replace script that would turn all instances of 2l into 21, but then what would happen if you had lots of occurrences of strings like this in your text: "2lb. hammer".
+You'd get a bunch of 21b. hammers; not what you want.
+If only you could tell your script: only change 2l into 21 in sections where there are dates, not weights.

+Very often the texts that historians wish to digitize are, in fact, ordered data sets: ordered collections of primary source documents, or a legal code say, or a cartulary.
+But the editorial structure imposed upon such resources is usually designed for a particular kind of data retrieval technology i.e., a codex, a book.
+For a digitized text you need a different kind of structure.
+If you can get rid of the book related infrastructure and reorganize the text according to the sections and divisions that you're interested in, you will wind up with data that is much easier to do search and replace operations on, and as a bonus, your text will become immediately useful in a variety of other contexts as well.

 This is where a scripting language like Python comes very much in handy.
 For our project we wanted to prepare some of the documents from a 12th century collection of *imbreviatura* from the Italian scribe known as [Giovanni Scriba](http://www.worldcat.org/oclc/17591390) so that they could be marked up by historians for subsequent NLP analysis or potentially for other purposes as well.
 The pages of the 1935 published edition look like this.

 ![GS page 110](gs_pg110.png)

 The OCR output from such scans look like this even after some substantial clean-up (I've wrapped the longest lines so that they fit here):